 This Subarea Plan is an update to the 2018-adopted Old Fort Lake Subarea Plan.
-It is the result of a City Council moratorium on development in the Subarea, allowing the City time to review the existing Comprehensive Plan and existing Land Use Regulations and make necessary changes to meet the City's residential growth needs as required by state law.
+It is the result of a City Council moratorium on development in the Subarea, allowing the City time to review the existing Comprehensive Plan and land use regulations and make necessary changes to meet the City's growth targets as required by state law.

-The purpose of the Future Land Use Map is to designate the intended use and densities/intensity of development of the properties within the Subarea in a manner that is guided by the existing conditions, growth targets, and stated objectives.
-The Future Land Use Map utilizes unique land use designations than found elsewhere in the City.
-The City's Comprehensive Plan, zoning map and zoning code are intended to be amended to be consistent with this Subarea Plan.
+The purpose of the Future Land Use Map is to designate the intended use, density, and intensity of development of the properties within the Subarea in a manner that is guided by the existing conditions, growth targets, and stated objectives.
+The Future Land Use Map (Figure 3-4) utilizes unique land use designations not found elsewhere in the City.
+The City's Comprehensive Plan, zoning map, and zoning code are intended to be amended to be consistent with this Subarea Plan.

-Figure 4 - Future Land Use Map
+Figure 3-4.
+Future Land Use Map